ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CS/Customization.rst

 Update the CLI-DIR directoy
 ---------------------------

-Using the Virtel Drag and Drop feature upload the customized files to the CLI-DIR
+Using the Virtel Drag and Drop feature upload the customized files to the CLI-DIR.

 |image81|